eag1ex/pocket.js/readme.md

 #### What is a Probe

 -   `Probe < Pocket`: Child module doesnt know about Pocket, status/state managed so when `complete`, Pocket intercepts it, and waits until all tasks `complete`.
 Can be used independently if needed.

-#### Test / Mocha and coverage

--   To run a Mocha test: `npm run mocha`
--   To run full coverage test with Instanbul: `npm run test`
--   Coverage can be found in `./coverage/index.html`

 #### Examples